cagov/covid19.ca.gov-site-eng-playbook/content/pages/teams/content/images.md

   </div>
 ```

-## Add a caption to an image aligned right or left
+## Adding a caption to an image aligned right or left

 To have an image with a wrapping caption to the left or right of the text, use a Custom HTML block with 2 columns such as col-md-8.
 Number 8 means that this column will occupy 8 out of 12 grid columns (or 2/3 of the page width).
 If the first column has a number 8 in it, that means that second column for the image needs to have a number 4, or col-md-4 (because 8 + 4 = 12).
 In the image columns right under the image, you can insert the paragraph text with class "caption".